cp-algorithms/cp-algorithms/src/geometry/planar.md

 ## Some facts about planar graphs

 In this section we present several facts about planar graphs without proof.
-Readers who are interested in proofs should refer to [Graph Theory by R. Diestel](https://sites.math.washington.edu/~billey/classes/562.winter.2018/articles/GraphTheory.pdf) or some other book.
+Readers who are interested in proofs should refer to [Graph Theory by R. Diestel](https://diestel-graph-theory.com/) (see [video lectures](https://www.youtube.com/@DiestelGraphTheory) based on this book) or some other book.

 ### Euler's theorem
 Euler's theorem states that any correct embedding of a connected planar graph with $n$ vertices, $m$ edges and $f$ faces satisfies: